Model reduction of parametric ordinary differential equations via autoencoders: representation properties and

+In Fig.~\ref{fig:convergence} panel (c), we report the values of $e_{\text{multi}}$ for the three strategies ``Exact rhs'', ``Semi data-driven'', and ``Fully data-driven'' as previously mentioned.
+The trained neural networks are used in combination of different schemes, possibly different from that used during the training: FE, AB2, and, for completeness, RK5.
+The training timestep size, $\Delta t_{\text{train}}$, is also indicated with a vertical line.
 First, we observe that with strategy 1 (black line), the error exhibits first-order convergence up to a stagnation point.
 This plateau can be explained with a balance between the approximation error of the neural network and the time discretization error, as predicted by \eqref{eq:final_error}.
 Looking at the yellow lines (FE), strategy 3 displays a minimum error near the training timestep size.
 This minimum is also close to the lowest value across all configurations.
 Reducing $\Delta t$ further leads to an increase in the error.
 This behavior is expected, as $N_{F_n}$ approximates $F_n$ together with correction terms, some of which depend on the specific $\Delta t_{\text{train}}$, see \eqref{eq:what_nn_learns_1}.
 This phenomenon disappears when adopting strategy 2.
 Indeed, its corresponding line shows a higher error at $\Delta t_{\text{train}}$ but continues to decrease with order 1 until reaching a stagnation point for smaller timestep sizes.

 We now consider the green lines (AB2).
 As expected, we observe second-order convergence, and the minimum error is comparable to that obtained with FE.
 However, since $N_{F_n}$ is trained to minimize \eqref{eq:loss_2_fully_datadriven} using the FE difference operator, the error minimum valley around $\Delta t_{\text{train}}$ does not appear.